thollem/socioregister/README.md

 Testing has a mayor importance at Micro-Service and Springboot applications, so lets dive into it!

+But first note a new feature called Spring Profiles present at the resources folder and the DBConfig class at the root.
+The property spring.profiles.active=dev, which sets the different profiles, you will find at application.properties.
+There are three profile-options present: test, dev, and pro.
+Each option points at a different DB.
+You may simply change the spring.profiles.active= into test, dev, or prod and see for yourself the results.
+To see it work correctly you first have to install and initialize each single db (H2, Postgres and MySQL).

+DB Initialization

+Db initialization is a tricky thing but an importanty feature when changing to different environments.
+Next read what I know about it very much by trail and error.

 The use-cases of socioregister are more extend since there are 8 tables present now: